 Walking Football, as the name suggests, is a slow-paced version of the beautiful game which is aimed specifically at the over 50’s,

 Walking Football has grown massively over the last few years and football community trusts around the county run regular sessions.
-Here’s what some our player say,
+Here’s what some of our players say:

 The Walking Football Cup